isaokozakai/current-weather-server/README.md

-# Imdex Coding Challenge Server
+# Current Weather App Server
 This is a server project for a current weather search application

 ## Features